How to make $1000 a month and what would an extra $1000 per month mean to you and your family?

 Certainly those numbers are attainable, but many people who have no experience doing a “side hustle” might think those numbers are impossible.
 If I’m sitting here making no side income at all, with no idea about how to start, do I really believe I can start making $10,000 per month?

 So I didn’t want you reading this thinking “yeah, right” the entire time.
-I know many people have the ability to make $1,000 a month on the side, and once you are to that point the sky is truly the limit.
+I know many people have the ability to earn $1,000 per month on the side, and once you are to that point the sky is truly the limit.

-Let’s go over a few ideas that have worked, and are still working for real people to earn extra money.
+Let’s go over a few ways of how to make $1000 in a month that have worked, and are still working for real people to earn extra money.
 I’d like to think that each of these ideas are focused on people with a different set of interests:

 1. Those who like to research/write with some computer savvy.